 Status epilepticus: Traditionally, status epilepticus has been defined as more than thirty minutes of continuous seizure activity or recurrent seizures without intercurrent recovery of consciousness.
 Most seizures will stop on their own within five minutes of onset.
 A child with a seizure lasting 5 minutes or more will likely require medical intervention to stop it.
 [Jenssen: 2006] (See Status epilepticus).

-See Related Issues below for information regarding assessment and treatment of specific seizure types and Infantile Spasms - old.
+See Related Issues below for information regarding assessment and treatment of specific seizure types.

 Seizure recurrence risk after a first afebrile, generalized, tonic-clonic seizure in a typically developing child is 25-50%: